thynson/wyhash-final4/README.md

 This crate provides three ways to hash inputs:

 - One-shot hashing, e.g. just call `WyHash64::hash(input)` to get the hash result.
-This is the simplest and recommended way when default seed and secrets are used.
+This is the simplest and the recommended way when default seed and secrets are used.
-  There are also `Wyhash::hash_with_seed` and `Wyhash::hash_with_secret` for one-shot hashing with custom seed and secret, but use them only when the seed and secret cannot be reused.
+  There are also `Wyhash::hash_with_seed` and `Wyhash::hash_with_secret` for one-shot hashing with custom seed and secret, but unless the seed and secret changed over time, it's better to use the following methods.

 - Create an instance of`WyHash` with `with_seed` or `with_seed_and_secret` before hashing, e.g.

   ```